eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

       to: heart-rate-viewer
 ```

-To learn more about Application, please see [Iofogctl Application YAML specification](../reference-iofogctl/reference-application.html).
+To learn more about the `Application` kind, please see [Iofogctl Application YAML specification](../reference-iofogctl/reference-application.html).

 ## Microservice

-Microservices configuration and set up are defined using YAML files.
+Individual Microservices can be deployed and configured via the `Microservice` kind.

 ```yaml
 apiVersion: iofog.org/v2